-Tell all of your health care providers that you take this drug.
+- Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

-If you are 65 or older, use this drug with care.
+- If you are 65 or older, use this drug with care.
 You could have more side effects.

-If you are able to get pregnant, a pregnancy test will be done to show that you are NOT pregnant before starting this drug.
+- If you are able to get pregnant, a pregnancy test will be done to show that you are NOT pregnant before starting this drug.
 Talk with your doctor.

-Tell your doctor if you are breast-feeding.
+- Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:

-Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.
+- Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.

-Signs of high or low blood pressure like very bad headache or dizziness, passing out, change in eyesight.
+- Signs of high or low blood pressure like very bad headache or dizziness, passing out, or change in eyesight.

-Any unexplained bruising or bleeding.
+- Any unexplained bruising or bleeding.

-A burning, numbness, or tingling feeling that is not normal.
+- A burning, numbness, or tingling feeling that is not normal.

-Low mood (depression).
+- Low mood (depression).

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

-Feeling tired or weak.
+- Feeling tired or weak.

-Change in taste.
+- Change in taste.

-Nose and throat irritation.
+- Nose or throat irritation.